 If you tend to get seasick, bring some seasickness aids just in case.

-Whale watching tours are usually very respectful of whales and other marine animals so you won’t get that close on your tour.
+Whale watching excursions are usually very respectful of whales and other marine animals so you won’t get that close on your tour.

 One well-loved spot for shoreline whale watching in San Diego is actually La Jolla.
 Try scanning the waters near Ellen Browning Scripps Park above La Jolla Cove, Torrey Pines Reserve, or Birch Aquarium.

-It’s also possible to spot whales from land at Cabrillo National Park, but it’s all about being lucky (you’re better off seeing whales on a tour).
+It’s also possible to spot whales from land at Cabrillo National Monument, but it’s all about being lucky (you’re better off seeing whales on a tour).

-Just keep in mind that whale watching tours often have whale spotters and can move around the open waters along the California coastline to find roving pods.
+Just keep in mind that whale watching tours often whale spotters and the boats can move around the open waters along the California coastline to find roving pods.

-When you watch for whales from the shore or from a kayak, you may or may not spot any on a given day.
+When you watch for whales from the shore, you may or may not spot any on a given day.
 It takes patience but I mention it because you never know.
 If you happen to be near the water during gray whale migration season, keep an eye out.